hsghori/CS-Notes/high-performance-computer-architecture.md

 ```

 When defining cache hierarchies we need to decide if a block is in L1:
-- should the block be garunteed to be in L2 (inclusion)
+- should the block be guaranteed to be in L2 (inclusion)
-- should the block be garunteed to not be in L2 (exclusion)
+- should the block be guaranteed to not be in L2 (exclusion)
-- should the block's existance in L2 not be garunteed
+- should the block's existence in L2 not be guaranteed

-by default, inclusion is not garunteed in a cache hierarchy.
+by default, inclusion is not guaranteed in a cache hierarchy.
 To maintain inclusion, we need to include an
 inclusion bit in L2 which is 1 if the block is in L1.
 With this bit we make sure we don't replace anything
 in L2 that is still in L1.

 ### Memory
-We use caches because accesing main memory would be too slow for the needs of a modern processor.
+We use caches because accessing main memory would be too slow for the needs of a modern processor.
 But we haven't
-disussed how memory actually works and what makes it so slow.
+discussed how memory actually works and what makes it so slow.

 There are too major memory technologies __static random access memory__ (SRAM) and __dynamic random access memory__
-(DRAM). __Random access__ means that we can access any part of the memory independently. __Static__ menas that
+(DRAM). __Random access__ means that we can access any part of the memory independently. __Static__ means that
-the data will be retained so long as power is supplied to the memory chip. __Dynamic__ menas that the data will
+the data will be retained so long as power is supplied to the memory chip. __Dynamic__ means that the data will
 be lost if it is not refreshed.
-SRAM seemsm like the obvious choice, but it is more expensive and requires more
+SRAM seems like the obvious choice, but it is more expensive and requires more
 transistors per memory unit.
 DRAM only needs one transistor per chip.
 SRAM is also faster than DRAM.

 ![](src/hpca/memory-chip.png)

 A memory chip is essentially an N x M matrix where the rows are __word lines__ and the columns are __bit lines__.
-The row decoder activates a word line which sends the bit vlaues to the __sense amplifier__ which amplifies the
+The row decoder activates a word line which sends the bit values to the __sense amplifier__ which amplifies the
 signal.
 The values are then saved in the __row buffer__ and the __column decoder__ uses a column address to
 determine which bit you care about from the row.
 To write to a row, we read to the row buffer, modify the bit we
-want to write, adn write the value sback - so a write is really a read-then-write operation.
+want to write, adn write the values back - so a write is really a read-then-write operation.

-Recall that DRAM needs to be refershed - an individual row needs to be refreshed within time T of it's last
+Recall that DRAM needs to be refreshed - an individual row needs to be refreshed within time T of it's last
 write which means that for a DRAM with N words, we need to refresh one row every $\frac{T}{N}$ seconds.
 This
-is actully very frequesnt and greatly limits how often we can read and write memory.
+is actually very frequent and greatly limits how often we can read and write memory.
 Every read in DRAM is
 read-then-write since we will want to refresh the row whenever possible.

 Note that if we want to read different bits from the same row we can read directly from the row buffer instead